-If you are a new, degree-seeking undergraduate or international graduate student, starting in August 2013 you can request a Fall Semester 2013 Peer Adviser to be your campus guide during your first weeks at UB.
+If you are a new, degree-seeking undergraduate or international graduate student, starting in December 2013 you can request a Spring Semester 2014 Peer Adviser to be your campus guide during your first weeks at UB.
 Your Peer Adviser will give you the unofficial, uncensored, insider's perspective on surviving, thriving, and just plain enjoying yourself at UB.

 My Peer Adviser was excellent.
 She has been so helpful.
 I felt so welcomed to the University!

 My Peer Adviser was concerned about me as a person and helped me to feel comfortable in a new environment.